-"The enemy's fleet is in motion in different directions.
-His gun-boats are considerably increased in number.
-The camp between the Tchernaya and Balaklava has been partially broken up.
-Some of the enemy's forces descended the valley of the Belbec again to-day.
+"The enemy's fleet is in motion in different di His gun-boats are considerably increased in The camp between the Tchernaya and Balak been partially broken up.
+Some of the enemy descended the valley of the Belbec again to-day

-An action with the advanced posts of the Cossacks is thus described in a despatch of the 25th ult.:---
+An action with the advanced posts of the C is thus described in a despatch of the 25th u

-"The enemy, after having repulsed the advanced posts of Cossacks on the crest of the hill which separates the valley of Baidar from the left flank of our positions, and from the upper valley of the Belbek, are engaged in the construction of a road on this side of the slopo.
-They are, at the same time, esablishing redoubts on the pass of the mountain.
-80,000 men have been landed at Eupatoria."
+" The enemy, after having repulsed the advan of Cossacks on the crest of the hill which sepa valley of Baidar from the left flank of our positi from the upper valley of the Belbek, are engage construction of a road on this side of the slope are, at the same time, esablishing redoubts on of the mountain.
+30,000 men have been h Eupatoria."

-From Asia, we have very contradictory accounts.
-The Journal de Constantinople announces that the garrison of Kars is suffering severely, and some letters from Asia even express a fear that the surrender of the place is inevitable.
-The Monitcur, on the other hand, contends that the garrison is not in want of food; an assertion which is said to be proved by the fact of General Williams having sent away from the city upwards of one thousand horses and five hundred men as an escort.
-Had he been in want of food, it is contended that the horses would have been kept with a view to being slain and eaten.
-The convoy was attacked at some distance from the city by the Russians, who captured two hundred men and three hundred horses, and the other horses, after dispersing over the plain, are said to have reached Erzeroum.
-The Invalide Russe, of September 30th, publishes a report from General Mouravieff, in which he says that on September 11th he gained a battle against 3000 Turks, and made prisoner Ali Pacha.
-He took four guns and three colours; and four hundred Turks were killed.
-Part of the corps d'armée of Omar Pacha, which is already at Batoum, has received orders to advance, and attempt as far as possible to relieve the blockade of Kars.
-The Gazette du Midi says that, if Omar desires to be of any service, it is high time he should be on his march.
-The writer proceeds :--- amongst the other classes.
+From Asia, we have very contradictory a The Journal de Constantinople announces t garrison of Kars is suffering severely, an letters from Asia even express a fear that render of the place is inevitable.
+The Mon the other hand, contends that the garrison i want of food; an assertion which is said to be by the fact of General Williams having se from the city upwards of one thousand hor five hundred men as an escort.
+Had he want of food, it is contended that the horse have been kept with a view to being slain and The convoy was attacked at some distance f city by the Russians, who captured two 1 men and three hundred horses, and the other after dispersing over the plain, are said reached Erzeroum.
+The Invalide Russe, of Sej 30th, publishes a report from General Mot in which he says that on September 11th he a battle against 3000 Turks, and made prise Pacha.
+He took four guns and three colou four hundred Turks were killed.
+Part of th d'armée of Omar Pacha, which is already at 1 has received orders to advance, and attempt # possible to relieve the blockade of Kars Gazette du Midi says that, if Omar desires to any service, it is high time he should be on his The writer proceeds :--- better if he is better lodged, and surrounded, as ROBERT OWEN says, by "superior circumstances."
+For it is "rank Owenism" that is extending amongst the other classes.